Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 $R_z - R_x - R_z: \Qcircuit @C=0.2em @R=0.2em { \lstick{\ket{q}} & \gate{R_Z(\theta_i)} & \gate{R_X(\theta_{i+1} \times x_j)} & \gate{R_Z(\theta_{i+2})} & \meter & \cw & \rstick{c} \\ } $\\

 $R_z - R_y - R_z: \Qcircuit @C=0.2em @R=0.2em{ \lstick{\ket{q}} & \gate{R_Z(\theta_i)} & \gate{R_Y(\theta_{i+1} \times x_j)} & \gate{R_Z(\theta_{i+2})} & \meter & \cw & \rstick{c} \\ } $\\

+We choose to examine the performance of each of the three Euler rotations on the Bloch sphere for feature encoding, in both cases where the data-encoding rotation is surrounded by the other two Euler rotations as trainable parameters.
+Since we consider "sandwich" circuits, symmetric architectures rather than the asymmetric "triplet" type—we analyze the following six circuit configurations in our study.
 The performance of each type of circuit was evaluated in terms of final loss and final test accuracy.
 Figure \ref{fig:rotational_gates_performance} below illustrates the results obtained for these metrics.

 The results show that the $R_x - R_y - R_x$ circuit achieves the best performance in terms of final loss, indicating that this combination of rotations allows for better optimization of the model.
 On the other hand, the $R_z - R_y - R_z$ circuit has the lowest final test accuracy, significantly lower than the other circuits.
 Conversely, the $R_x - R_z - R_x$ circuit and the $R_y - R_x - R_y$ circuit achieve high accuracy, with relatively low loss, showing that these rotation configurations offer a good balance between accuracy and stability.
 However, the $R_y - R_z - R_y$ circuit shows a higher final loss, suggesting that this type of rotation may introduce larger fluctuations in parameter optimization.
-Overall, the results indicate that rotations involving only $R_x$ and $R_y$ are more stable and perform better than those involving $R_z$.\\
+Overall, the results indicate that fully parametrized rotations involving only $R_x$ and $R_y$ are more stable and perform better than those involving $R_z$ for the fully parametrized rotations.\\

 Hubregtsen et al. (2021) \cite{hubregtsen2021evaluation} explored the correlation between the capacity of parameterized quantum circuits (PQC) to explore the Hilbert space and classification accuracy.
-They define a measure of expressibility, which quantifies the ability of a PQC to uniformly explore the Hilbert space, through the Kullback-Leibler divergence (DKL) between the fidelity distribution of the quantum states generated by the PQC and that of random Haar states.
-The expressibility is given by the following equation:
+They define a measure of expressivity, which quantifies the ability of a PQC to uniformly explore the Hilbert space, through the Kullback-Leibler divergence (DKL) between the fidelity distribution of the quantum states generated by the PQC and that of random Haar states.
+The expressivity is given by the following equation:

 where $P_{\text{PQC}}$ is the fidelity distribution of the PQC and $P_{\text{Haar}}$ is that of the random Haar states.
-The article concludes that rotations \(R_X\), \(R_Y\)and \(R_Z\) should be used together to maximize expressibility and therefore accuracy.
+The article concludes that rotations \(R_X\), \(R_Y\)and \(R_Z\) should be used together to maximize expressivity and therefore accuracy.
 None of these rotations is intrinsically superior, but their combination allows full exploration of the Hilbert space.
 This is directly related to the following theorem:

 \begin{theorem}[Euler's theorem on rotations]

 In a three-dimensional space, any rotation can be represented by a combination of elementary rotations around the $x$, $y$and $z$ axes, respectively denoted as $R_x$, $R_y$and $R_z$.
 More precisely, any rotation can be expressed as a single rotation by an angle $\theta$ around a fixed axis, according to the following decomposition: